airgap/Liot-R/README.md

 5. If a floor router is deactivated or destroyed, the remaining floor routers continue to function with no issue.

 This decentralized setup allows not only for an entirely airgapped network, but for segments of the network to continue functioning even if other segments are disabled.

-### The Liot Architecture

-Liot operates on four types of virtual devices: Collectors, Filters, Collators, and Distributors.

-#### Collectors

-Collectors are input devices that can receive data from any type of IoT sensor as long as it's in the JSON format.
-Each collector has an Accessor ID that must be included in the packet as a form of identification and authentication.
-If the collector represents another Liot Router, an Aggregate ID can be used to grant the router permission to forward data on behalf of other devices.

-#### Filters

-When a collector receives data from its associated device, it is checked against any active filters.
-Filters can process packets based on any number of attributes present in the packet's JSON data, including device manufacturer, values reported, and many other properties; boolean logic can be used to filter based on multiple attributes simultaneously.
-If a filtered packet does not meet the criteria specified, it is discarded.
-If the packet meets the filter's requirements, it is passed on to any Collators attached to the filter.

-#### Collators

-Collators combine data from multiple filters for easy aggregation of data.
-Need temperature data from these sensors, barometric data from some other sensors, and color data from yet more sensors?
-Instead of creating a new filter combining three distinct existing filters, Collators can be used to aggregate data from these filters without requiring complicated boolean logic.

-#### Distributors

-Once data has been collected, filtered, and collated, it is ready for distribution.
-Each device that is to receive packets from a Liot Router must have its own distributor and Accessor ID to ensure proper dissemination of data.

-Distributors come in two variants:

-1. Asynchronous distributors temporarily store data for retrieval via request from an external device
-  1. If there is a pending async request to a distributor, new packets will automatically be sent to it
-  2. Queued distributors can be used to store large amounts of data for retrieval at a later date
-1. Synchronous distributors send new packets to a specified callback URL.
-  1. If the destination is another Liot Router, an Accessor ID can be included in the data forwarded.
-  2. Callback URLs can be used to send data to other software on the same machine Liot R is running on by setting the URL to `http://localhost:xxxxx`